mihailistov/mihailistov.ca/_posts/2023-02-21-creating-this-website.md

 ### Forestry CMS

 While completely unnecessary, I learned that there's a sweet CMS that plays nicely with Github Pages and Jekyll, within a minute I was able to connect Forestry to my repo and get it to display everything in a nice WYSIWYG editor.
-While I prefer to write my notes using a local markdown app like Obsidian, having Forestry setup will make things a bit more convenient if I need to make changes on the go.
+While I prefer to write my notes using a local markdown app like Obsidian, having Forestry setup will make things it a bit nicer to tweak things or just make quick updates.